k8-mb/k8-mb.github.io/timeline.md

 November 21th
 -------------

 Abnahme.
-Mr. Vogl told us that he will be on site the next friday, the date on which our kitchen will be installed.
+Mr. Vogl told us that he will be on site the next Friday, the date on which our kitchen will be installed.

 November 25th
 -------------

-We pay the whole amount for the aparment.
+We pay the whole amount for the apartment.
 The kitchen is installed.
 I assisted the installation, bringing with me the documents from the bank that demonstrate the payment.
-However, Mr. Vogl is not present, and, when called, he refuse to autorize the construction company to give me the keys.
+However, Mr. Vogl is not present, and, when called, he refuse to authorize the construction company to give me the keys.

 November 28th